wtffidy/RandomThings/README.md

 #Skua Roulette
  - Give it a minute to load all 1700~ scripts into the wheel
- - press space to let Rng pick
+ - press space to spin the wheel, result appears on the bottom

 #Minecraft Macros
  - helpfull macros i used whilst playing modpacks